PAPERS, PRE-PRINTS, REVIEWS

 Nature Chemical Biology 2006 Mar;2(3):127-8 PDF Abstract on Medline

 News and Views article on a paper by Kevin Yarema feeding cells a thiol sugar.
-This enables them to redecorate the cell surface
+This enables them to redecorate the cell surface with

-importance of manipulating protein glycosylation.
+manipulating protein glycosylation.

 A monovalent streptavidin with a single femtomolar biotin binding site.